Media literacy

 Media literacy is a broadened understanding of literacy that encompasses the ability to access, analyze, evaluate, and create media in various forms.
-It also includes the capacity to reflect critically and act ethically—leveraging the power of information and communication to engage with the world and contribute to positive change.
-Media literacy applies to different types of media, and is seen as an important skill for work, life, and citizenship.
+It also includes the capacity to reflect critically and act ethically, leveraging the power of information and communication to engage with the world and contribute to positive change.
+Media literacy applies to different types of media, and is seen as an important skill for various contexts, including work, life, and citizenship.

 Examples of media literacy include reflecting on one's media choices, identifying sponsored content, recognizing stereotypes, analyzing propaganda and discussing the benefits, risks, and harms of media use.
-Critical analysis skills can be developed through practices like constructivist media decoding and lateral reading, which entails looking at multiple perspectives in assessing the quality of a particular piece of media.
-Media literacy also includes the ability to create and share messages as a socially responsible communicator, and the practices of safety and civility, information access, and civic voice and engagement are sometimes referred to as digital citizenship.
+Critical analysis skills can be developed through practices like constructivist media decoding and lateral reading, which entails looking at multiple perspectives when evaluating media content.
+Media literacy also includes the ability to create and share messages as a socially responsible communicator.
+The practices of safety and civility, information access, and civic voice and engagement are sometimes referred to as digital citizenship.

+Many of the competencies that make up media literacy are derived from traditional literacy, though adapted for the modern age and digital landscape.
+These competencies include the ability to access information, analyze and evaluate messages, as well as creating content responsibly, while considering how it might influence the audience.
+Since social media is an extension of the broader online media environment, social media literacy has become increasingly relevant, functioning as a subset rooted in core media literacy principles.
+Researchers argued that a deep understanding of media literacy, done through media literacy education, can be especially important today, as it plays a significant role in assessing the credibility of new information.
+Short-form content's rise has made instant information sharing easier, often without verification.
+Due to their quick, catchy, and attention-grabbing nature, people consume and share them rapidly without fact-checking.
+This speed creates a cycle where misinformation spreads quickly before verification.

-Media literacy education is the process used to advance media literacy competencies, and it is intended to promote awareness of media influence and create an active stance towards both consuming and creating media.
+Media literacy education is the process used to advance media literacy competencies.
+It is intended to promote awareness of media influence and create an active stance towards both consuming and creating media.
 Media literacy education is taught and studied in many countries around the world.
 Finland has been cited as one of the leading countries that invests significantly in media literacy.